Pictures of the Civil War

 Communications and Intelligence

 29. Diplomats at the foot of an unidentified waterfall, New York State, August 1863.
 Left to right: unidentified; State Department messenger Donaldson; unidentified; Count Alexander de Bodisco; Count Edward Piper, Swedish Minister; Joseph Bertinatti, Italian Minister; Luis Molina, Nicaraguan Minister (seated); Rudolph Mathias Schleiden, Hanseatic Minister; Henri Mercier, French Minister; William H. Seward, Secretary of State (seated); Lord Richard Lyons, British Minister; Baron Edward de Stoeckel, Russian Minister (seated); and Sheffield, British attache.
-59-DA-43. (civil_war_029.jpg)
+59-DA-43.
+National Archives Identifier: 518056

 Generals in the Field